 The IP pool is now created and displays in the list.
-You can select it to access its properties and display the associated message preset.
-For more on how to associate a message preset with an IP pool, refer to this section).
+You can select it to access its properties and display the associated channel surface (i.e. message preset).
+For more on how to associate a channel surface with an IP pool, refer to this section.

 From the list, click the IP pool name to open it.

 Edit its properties as desired.
 You can modify the description, and add or remove IP addresses.

 The IP pool name is not editable.
 If you want to modify it, you need to delete the IP pool and create another one with the name of your choice.